Justin Cassell

-Justin "Hero" Cassell is a Montserratian calypsonian, popularly regarded as one of the pioneers of calypso from Montserrat.
+Justin "Hero" Cassell was a Montserratian calypsonian, popularly regarded as one of the pioneers of calypso from Montserrat.
 He began performing in the 1950s.
 His brother is the musician Arrow.

-Cassell has won Montserrat's calypso crown more often than anyone else.
+Cassell won Montserrat's calypso crown more often than anyone else.
 During the 1970s and 80s, he was part of a rivalry with the calypsonian musician Reality.

+Cassell died on the 5th February 2024 at the age of 80.